 Students must participate in activities designed to evaluate learning outcomes.
 One of the current outcome measures utilized by the Department of Nursing is the ATI RN Comprehensive Predictor Exam.
-This Exam is a requirement for all seniors during spring semester senior year.
+This Exam is a requirement for all seniors in their last semester of their senior year.